 January Term and Summer Session are subject to a different (shortened) refund schedule.
 Please check with the Business Office for the current refund/drop policy on these terms.

 Graduate Business and Leadership students on a quarterly calendar are subject to a different refund policy.
-Generally, graduate business students will receive a partial tuition refund up to the third week of the quarter and trimester students will receive a partial refund up to the fourth week.
+Students on quarters will receive a partial tuition refund up to the third week of the quarter (80% tuition refund up to week-2 and 60% tuition refund up to week 3).
+No refund after week-3.
 Please consult with your program director or contact the Business Office for details regarding any refund.

 Students receiving Federal Title IV aid will be subject to an earned aid calculation if their financial aid has posted to their student account prior to their withdrawal from the College.
 Please contact your financial aid counselor immediately.
 Institutional and State aid may also be affected.
 ANY REFUND RESULTING FROM FINANCIAL AID ISSUED TO A STUDENT WHO HAS WITHDRAWN MUST BE RETURNED TO THE COLLEGE IMMEDIATELY.

 Refunds will be issued on credit balances *only* after all allowable charges have been paid in full (including any payment plan).
 Refunds of overpayment may be requested by completing the Student Refund Request form.
 Personal payments may take up to three weeks to clear, hence, the refund will not be processed until then.
 Payments from third parties will be refunded to the originating source, not the student.